adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 - Based on the law
-- Our professional advisors such as auditors, accountants and lawyers, etc.;
+- Our professional advisors such as auditors, accountants and lawyers, etc.
-- Companies that provide services to help us with our business activities, such as data storage, maintenance services, database management, and payment processing;
+- Companies that provide services to help us with our business activities, such as data storage, maintenance services, database management, and payment processing
-- Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
+- Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets
-Alternatively,
-we may seek to acquire other businesses or merge with them.
-If a change happens to our business, then the new owners may use your Personal information in the same way as set out in this Policy.
+- We may seek to acquire other businesses or merge with them—if a change happens to our business then the new owners may use your personal information in the same way as set out in this Polic

 Where personal information relating to
 European based individuals is shared